Eight Deadly Shots: Reception

 Eight Deadly Shots has often been considered one of the most esteemed Finnish movies.
 It was tied for "best Finnish movie" in a polling of film critics in 1992; in 2012, critics voted it the fifth-best Finnish movie.
 Niskanen won the Jussi Awards for both Best Director and Best Actor.
 Aki Kaurismäki described the longer, miniseries version as "one of the masterpieces of European cinema".
 Urho Kekkonen, the President of Finland at the time, also praised the film after watching it with Niskanen in a more than five-hour private screening.

 Tauno Pasanen, the man who committed the real-life killings the film was based on, saw the movie in prison and commented on it: "This is so true that it makes me laugh and cry at times.
 That is how life was back there.
 My fate in life was so accurately portrayed that it is like ripped from my soul."

-Writing in The Arts Fuse, David D'Arcy noted the influence of Robert Bresson in the film's depicition of Pasi's family life and treatment of his horse.
-D'Arcy also praised Tarsala’s performance as Vaimo.
+Writing in The Arts Fuse, David D'Arcy noted the influence of Robert Bresson in the film's depiction of Pasi's family life and treatment of his horse.
+D'Arcy also praised Tarja-Tuulikki Tarsala’s performance as the wife.
 In the Wall Street Journal, Kristin M. Jones wrote, "Niskanen’s writing and direction yielded a riveting story.
 His immersion into the part of Pasi—a character both ordinary and full of contradictions—makes it unforgettable.
 In Pasi’s most agonizing moments, such as after he drunkenly frightens his family, his face is a haunted mask."